and store up my commands within you,

 and find the knowledge of God.

-The Scriptures ARE a treasure trove for ALL who hunger for fellowship with their Creator–including YOU and ME.
-The initial goal of Journey Notes Praise Journaling was to break up the negative perceptions of depressed Clients.
-Over time I noticed a marked improvement in the attitudes of Clients who did their Journey Notes a minimum of three times a week vs those who did not.
-(Daily Journey Notes gave even better results, but “life” sometimes can get in the way.)
+The Scriptures are a treasure trove for ALL who hunger for fellowship with their Creator.
+In the first year I began my counseling career I developed Journey Notes Praise Journaling.
+The initial goal of Journey Notes Praise Journaling was to help break up the negative perceptions of clients battling depression are prone to..
+Over time I noticed a marked improvement in the attitudes of my clients who did their Journey Notes a minimum of three times a week vs those who did not.
+(Daily Journey Notes gave even better results, but “life” sometimes can get in the way.
+Also, piling guilt on anyone receiving counseling defeats the purpose of that counseling!)

 JOURNEY NOTES PRAISE JOURNALING ESSENTIALS: